 Surfer Dude (California)

-the 80s.
+The male equivalent of the above, fallen from style (in favor of "Urban") as the teenage poser accent.
+Occasionally also called "Dudebro".
+All the "cool" kids used it in the 80s.
 Typical phrases: "Duuuuuuuuuuude!", "Gnarly!"
 Usually seen as a result of attempts to be Totally Radical.
 While its coolness has fallen out of style, it's still common in coastal Southern California, along with Military Basic.
 Stoner characters in movies tend to speak in this accent regardless of where they're from.
 People in Southern California are also liable to use Spanish slang words when English is deemed insufficient, much like Yiddish in New York.
 Stereotype: Stoner, poser, lazy teenage bum, older surfer, sk8er boy, or all the above.

 Nor Cal (California)